pola-rs/polars-book/docs/user-guide/lazy/query_plan.md

 --8<-- "python/user-guide/lazy/query_plan.py:createplan"
 ```

-The query plan visualisation should be read from bottom to top.
-In the visualisation:
+The query plan visualization should be read from bottom to top.
+In the visualization:

 - each box corresponds to a stage in the query plan
 - the `sigma` stands for `SELECTION` and indicates any filter conditions